Coronavirus: 45,576 new cases, 585 deaths reported in India; Tally nears 90 lakh

 The total recoveries have surged to 83,83,602, pushing the national recovery rate to 93.58 per cent, while the COVID-19 case fatality rate stands at 1.47 per cent.

-India''s COVID-19 tally had crossed the 20-lakh mark on August 7, 30 lakh on August 23 and 40 lakh on September 5.
+India's COVID-19 tally had crossed the 20-lakh mark on August 7, 30 lakh on August 23 and 40 lakh on September 5.

 Coronavirus: India's daily recoveries more than fresh infections for over 1.5 months